Skip to content Skip to search Skip to department menu

 28 Code of Federal Regulations Part 36;

-34 Code of Federal Regulations Part 104.44(b)
+Section 504 of the Rehabilitation Act of 1973, 34 Code of Federal Regulations Part 104.44(b)

 In order to prevent discrimination on the basis of disability, Rogue Community College will allow an individual with a disability to use a service animal in RCC’s facilities and on RCC’s property in compliance with state and federal law.